Beee4life/acf-city-selector/README.md

 ### TODO

 The things on our 'to do list' to tackle soon (beside aforementioned situations) are the folllowing things, but not necessary in this order:
-- change length of state code to 3 characters
 - add select2 to dropdowns (including a search like with a post object field)
-- setting a default country

 <a name="credit"></a>
 ### Credit